Walt Disney World’s Epcot To Add New Restaurant To American Adventure Pavilion

 As of this writing, details of the menu remain under wraps.
 The new restaurant is expected to open by the end of this year.

 The past few years have seen Epcot become something of a food mecca.
-In addition to the mostly-permanent table-service restaurants and walk-up food spots, the park is home to the insanely popular Epcot International Food and Wine Festival each fall, which sees pop-up booths offering cuisine not just from Epcot’s existing host pavilions, but from all over the world.
+In addition to the mostly permanent table-service restaurants and walk-up food spots, the park is home to the insanely popular Epcot International Food and Wine Festival each fall, which sees pop-up booths offering cuisine not just from Epcot’s existing host pavilions, but from all over the world.

-Meanwhile, the planned addition to Epcot comes as Epcot itself is experiencing a re-awakening.
+Meanwhile, the planned addition to Epcot comes as Epcot itself is experiencing a reawakening.
 Nearing its 40th birthday, the park has been showing signs of age.
 However, a new Guardians of the Galaxy-themed attraction is replacing the aged Universe of Energy, and Future World as a whole is due for a massive upgrade in the coming years.

 Meanwhile, the entire Florida resort is also in the midst of a giant renaissance.
 Two new sections of Disney’s Hollywood Studios theme park will have opened by the end of this year, and a new gondola system is being installed to shuffle guests to and fro.
 New resort hotels are being built, and new attractions are in the works for Epcot and other parks.